Child maltreatment is the most common cause of preventable developmental and psychiatric

 gagging, shaking, and cutting.
 Special subtypes include

-substance use in utero; factitious disorder by proxy, in
+substance use in utero; factitious disorder by proxy,

 which a parent induces or fabricates an illness or physical